getpelican/pelican/docs/themes.rst

 category        The name of the category for the current article
 =============   ===================================================

-All the metadata that your inserted in the header of the article source file are available as fields on the article object.
-The field name is the downcased name of the metadata field.
+Any metadata that you put in the header of the article source file will be available as fields on the ``article`` object.
+The field name will be the same as the name of the metadata field, except in all-lowercase characters.

-For example, if you inserted the meta `FacebookImage` at the end of your metadata in an article, like this:
+For example, you could add a field called `FacebookImage` to your article metadata, as shown below:

 .. code-block:: markdown